Unpredictability. Volatility. Adaptability. Digitalization. Transformation.

 - Paid media strategy: While it seems simple, many companies forget to define the primary and secondary goals for each paid media campaign.
 Once set, review and define the campaign structure, bid optimization rules, and keyword harvesting rules to ensure the campaigns meet goals.

 - Search engine optimization (SEO): Use impactful and relevant keywords to increase discoverability of products.
 Supporting product page images and titles that clearly communicate the benefits of the product increase click-throughs and conversion rates.
+Also, build quality links and conduct backlinks monitoring to improve your website reach.

 5. Fast and furious delivery